freeCodeCamp/freeCodeCamp/guide/english/machine-learning/glossary/index.md

 ---
 ## Glossary

-A quick one or two sentences describing common terms.
-See individual pages for more details.

 - **A/B testing** - A statistical way of comparing two (or more) techniques, typically an incumbent against a new rival.
 A/B testing aims to determine not only which technique performs better but also to understand whether the difference is statistically significant.
 A/B testing usually considers only two techniques using one measurement, but it can be applied to any finite number of techniques and measures.
 - **Machine Learning** - Intersection of statistics and computer science in order to teach computers to perform tasks without explicitly being programmed.